-No claim against the city may be paid except by a method authorized by the finance director.
+Subject to the provisions of subsection 1-1-1(c), nN_0 claim against the city may be paid except by a method means-authorized by the finance director of finance.
 Accounts shall be kept by the department of financial services, showing the financial transactions of all departments and offices of the city.